StephenIles/OneLife-Milestone-Project-1-/README.md

           Finally being able to find all the social media links in the footer at the bottom on the page let me explore more content.

+      3. "As a First Time Visitor, I want to look for testimonials about the community to be able to know if the community is a place that I would like join."

+          Looking through the website I can see that there is nice community feeling which has me feeling like I would like to join the community.
+Heading to the 'Join Us' pageI found a couple of useful reviews from community members.

+      4. "As a First Time Visitor, I want to see if the community has the same interested as myself."

+          Looking through the community page I can see there are weekly events going on which I have some interest in.
+Also being able to explore the social media account gives me a deeping insight to what the community offers.

+      5. "As a First Time Visitor, I want to be able to ask questions that I am unable to find the answers to on the website."

+          I was able to find a link to a contact form throughout the website to be able to ask questions that I was unable to find the answer for on the webbsite itself.

 -   #### Returning Visitor Goals

+      1. "As a Returning Visitor, I want to see if there are any new hobbies or interesed that would match my own hobbies."

+          I wanted to come back and see what community events were going on.
+Going onto the community page the calander was helpful to see what events are going on and make it easier for me to plan to attend future events.

+      2. "As a Returning Visitor, I want to be able to share some drawings that I have made to get feedback."

+          I can see that there is a 'Community Talent' section for people to showcase their artwork.
+I sent a message using the online question form and someone got back to me saying to poast them in the Discord server and they will be put on the website.

+      3. "As a Returning Visitor, I want to know more about the community and who runs it."

+          Looking on the about us page it was nice topp see some infomation about why the community was starts and some information about the admin team.

 -   #### Frequent User Goals

+      1. "As a Frequent User, I want to be able to keep up to date with community events that I would be interested in joining"

+          Being able to find an easy up to date calander of events that will be happening makes it easy for to plan to attend these different events.

+      2. "As a Frequent User, I want to check to see if there are any new community posts that I can give feedback on."

+          Currently there is not much community interaction on the website, but the ability to see the commuinity talent update and being able to see who made the art/photo etc, I am then able to message that person in the server and let them know my feedback.

+      3. "As a Frequent User, I want to be able to share feedback about the community so that first time vistors are able to have an idea of what the community is like."

+          I have been enjoying my time in the community and wanted to leave a community review.
+I used the contact form to ask the question and was told that I could either submit another contact form or leave a view on the Discord server in the correct channel.

 ### Further Testing